MrBoombastic/mrboombastic/README.md

 - [NaProdukcji](https://naprodukcji.xyz) - my blog about technology and security
 - [ZaufanaTrzeciaStrona](https://zaufanatrzeciastrona.pl/) - 'only' tools research and development

-# Quick Q&A, only that the answers themselves:
+# Quick Q&A, but without the Q:

 - I've stolen my nickname from a Shaggy song.
 - And yes, I've stolen my avatar from my own bot too.